Interiority Hierarchy: L0 → L4

 | [T] theorem | Unique self-consistent value at (T-129) |

 The threshold has been proved from first principles (T-129 [T]): the unique self-consistent value at .
-The former status [D] (definition by convention) has been upgraded.
 The -argument remains retracted ( for finite-dimensional ) — but T-129 uses a different approach (purity decomposition + Cauchy–Schwarz).
 See Proof of T-129.

 - T-129 [T]: — the unique self-consistent value of the integration threshold (from decomposition + Cauchy–Schwarz)